Buran (spacecraft)

 Buran on a Soviet stamp, with an Energia rocket.

-Buran (Буран, /ru/, lit. 'blizzard'; GRAU index serial number: 11F35 1K, construction number: 1.01) was the first spaceplane to be produced as part of the Soviet/Russian Buran program.
+Buran (Буран, /ru/, lit. 'blizzard'; GRAU: 11F35 1K, construction number: 1.01, DoD: RAM-R) was the first flight orbiter to be produced as part of the Soviet/Russian Buran programme.
 The Buran orbiters were similar in design to the U.S. Space Shuttle.
-Buran completed one uncrewed spaceflight in 1988, and was destroyed in 2002 due to the roof collapse of its storage hangar at Baikonur Cosmodrome.
-The Buran-class orbiters used the expendable Energia rocket, a class of super heavy-lift launch vehicle.
+Buran completed one uncrewed spaceflight in 1988, and was destroyed in 2002 when the roof of its storage hangar collapsed at Baikonur Cosmodrome.
+The Buran orbiters used the expendable Energia rocket, a class of super heavy-lift launch vehicle.
 Besides describing the first operational Soviet/Russian shuttle orbiter, "Buran" was also the designation for the entire Soviet/Russian spaceplane project and its flight articles, which were known as "Buran-class orbiters".

 Construction

 The construction of the Buran spacecraft began in 1980, and by 1984 the first full-scale orbiter was rolled out.
 Over 1,000 companies all over the Soviet Union were involved in construction and development.
 The Buran spacecraft was made to be launched on the Soviet Union's super-heavy lift vehicle, Energia.
-The Buran program ended in 1993.
+The Buran programme ended in 1993.